How To Maximize Your Social Security Benefits

 What Determines Your Maximum Benefit?

 There are several factors that determine your maximum benefit.
-It should also be noted that, at minimum, you have to earn 40 Social Security credits to qualify for any kind of benefit.
-In most cases, 40 credits equate to 10 total years of work.
+It should also be noted that, at minimum, you must earn 40 Social Security credits to qualify for any kind of benefit.
+In most cases, 40 credits equate to 10 years of work.